TUD-STKS/VocalTractLabBackend-dev/README.md

 The main branch of this repo is reviewed on a semi-regular basis for inclusion into the official release.

 This repo may be included in other repos as a submodule wherever the backend source code or the C/C++ API is needed.

+## Build instructions
+- Build using CMake

+Configurations for Windows x64 (Debug and Release), as well as WSL GCC (Debug and Release) are provided.
+More are welcome!